-Everything associated with cooperative life is a cooperative, and there are two types of cooperatives: primary cooperatives, which must have at least 20 members, and secondary cooperatives, which must have at least three primary cooperatives in order to be created.
+Everything associated with cooperative life is a cooperative, and there are two types of primary cooperatives in order to be created.

 Cooperatives exist to advance a modern, just, and equitable society through promoting the welfare of their members in particular.
 Cooperatives exist to enhance the welfare of their members specifically as well as a modern, just, and affluent society founded on Pancasila and the 1945 Constitution.